- Source Tree Installation Has Failed

 --no-create

-The configure script is run normally but does not create output files.
-This is useful to check the test results before generating makefiles for compilation.
+script is run normally but does not create output files.
+This is useful to check the test results before generating makefiles for compilation. -q

 --quiet